thadoe/Digital_projects_in_Verilog_SystemC/README.md

 Hardwares: Development Board with Xilinx Zynq-7000 SoC

+Software development on ARM processor was done on Xilinx SDK

-High Level Codes in C++ are simulated on EDA playground @ https://www.edaplayground.com/
+High Level Codes in C++ were simulated on EDA playground @ https://www.edaplayground.com/